splittist/schorm/README.md

 ```

 The output of schorm build includes:
-	•	HTML lessons/quizzes
+- HTML lessons/quizzes
-	•	media files
+- media files
-	•	SCORM runtime JS
+- runtime JS
-	•	generated imsmanifest.xml
+- generated manifest
-	•	assets from the theme
+- assets from the theme

-All of this is zipped by schorm package into a SCORM-compliant bundle.
+All of this is zipped by schorm package into a standards-compliant bundle.

 ### Module sequencing and branching schema